We have now:

 Unlike a rebate, this incentive is provided as an upfront discount in the quote provided to you for the installation of a new hot water system.

-- $400 and $670 when you replace an electric water heater with an air source heat pump water heater
+- up to $640 when you replace an electric water heater with an air source heat pump water heater

-- $190 and $310 when you replace a gas water heater with an air source heat pump water heater.
+- up to $330 when you replace a gas water heater with an air source heat pump water heater.

-The final cost of your installation will vary depending on:
+The discount amounts provided above are indicative only.
+The actual discount amount and final cost of your installation will vary depending on factors like:

 - the model you choose to install